statgen/colocus-ui-vue3/README.md

 Overall page structure is defined in App.vue, which simply loads the toolbar, provides a <v-main> section, where router views are displayed, followed by the footer.
 The <v-main> section is a Vuetify <v-row>.
 Each page of the application pages is defined in a separate file in the src/views folder.
 Each view file will typically wrap their content in Vuetify <v-col> elements.

 ## FilterPanel
-The <FilterPanel> component is completely defined in a separate folder under src/components.
+The <FilterPanel> component is a composite that is defined by a set of nested files in its own folder under src/components.
 It consists of several subpanels, each of which contains a set of controls.
 Key elements of the <FilterPanel> component include the following:
 - a template section that defines the component hierarchy.
 - a data structure, controlConfig, that contains configuration data for all of the controls
 - regex patterns used for input validation